Chapter 1 Privacy and Security of the Electronic Health Record

 Administrative Safeguards

 One of the focuses of the administrative safeguards is to identify and prevent potential risks to the ePHI.
-Today, the greatest threat to ePHI are cyberattacks.
+Today, cyberattacks are the greatest threat to ePHI.

 The administrative safeguards category includes administrative policies, procedures, and actions to protect ePHI.
-Typically, a security officer or an appointment person is responsible for ensuring the Security Rule requirements are implemented and followed in the facility.
-Administrative safeguards used in healthcare facilities include:
+Typically, a security officer or an appointed person is responsible for ensuring the Security Rule requirements are implemented and followed in the facility.
+Administrative safeguards used in healthcare facilities include the following:

 • Written policies and procedures for identifying and reducing the risk to ePHI